Specific object formatting

 With our Charts stencils, you can create stunning visualizations and quickly mockup realistic BI dashboards using bar charts, pie charts, line charts, area charts, column charts, donut charts, and more.

 You’ll find a full range of charts and graphs in the Charts category of the Stencils panel.
 Just drag and drop, or double-click, to add one to your page.
-Then, entering your data values manually, or by pasting the numeric (CSV) values directly from Excel or Google Docs.
+Then, enter your data values manually, or by pasting the numeric (CSV) values directly from Excel or Google Docs.

 To style a Chart stencil: